-At Chiltern Canal Boat Holidays, we offer self drive boating breaks on our unique 50ft narrowboat.
+At Chiltern Canal Boat Holidays, we offer self drive boating breaks for both beginners and experienced skippers.
 At the start of your holiday, we'll give you a hands on tutorial to show you everything you need to know about handling the boat safely during your trip.

 When you arrive, our team will take you through a introductory session to make sure you are comfortable with how to drive and operate the narrowboat.
 This will last approximately 1 - 1.5 hours and covers the following:

-We'll provide you with all the equipment and information you need to work the locks and bridges throughout your stay.
+We'll provide you with all the equipment and information you need to work the locks and bridges safely and easily.

-Alternatively, contact us directly about hosting you a piloted cruise, so you can just sit back, relax and enjoy the view.
+Alternatively, contact us directly about hosting you a piloted narrowboat holiday, so you can just sit back, relax and enjoy the ride.

 Visitor moorings stretch far and wide across the south section of the Grand Union canal.
 Pick a secluded spot on a quiet stretch between country villages, or pull into a Marina to meet some other narrowboaters.